 Beecher had several arguments with the Japanese over the food and the treatment of the wounded.
 When he told the Japanese interpreter, “For God’s sake!
 Hospitalize these wounded men or they are all going to die!”
 The interpreter said, “All Americans are going to die anyway.”

-The first 500 POWs left Olongapo on December 21, and arrived at San Fernando Pampanga, at 3:00 P. M. and put in a local prison.
-At about 8:00 AM on the morning of December 22, 22 trucks arrived at the tennis court.
+The first 500 POWs left Olongapo on December 21st, and arrived at San Fernando Pampanga, at 3:00 P. M. and were put in a local prison.
+At about 8:00 AM on the morning of December 22nd, 22 trucks arrived at the tennis court.
 Rumors flew on where they were going to be taken.
 A Taiwanese guard told the POWs, in broken English, “No go Cabanatuan.
 Go Manila; maybe Bilibid.”
 The guard knew as little as the POWs.
-The POWs were taken by truck to San Fernando, Pampanga, arriving there about 6:00 P.M.
+The POWs were taken by truck to San Fernando, Pampanga, arriving there at about 6:00 P.M.
 Once there, they were put in a movie theater.
-Since it was dark, the POWs saw as a dungeon.
+Since it was dark, the POWs saw it as a dungeon.

 The remaining prisoners boarded onto the Brazil Maru and were held in three different holds.
 The ship had been used to haul cattle and the POWs were held in the same stalls that the cattle had been held in.
 In the lower hold, the POWs were lined up in companies with 108 men.
 Each man had four feet of space.
 Men who attempted to get fresh air by climbing the ladders were shot by the guards.